 Opening Times of ATMs in Japan

 Many ATMs are available 24/7 in Japan.
 Where ATMs are located in smaller post offices they are not available on Sundays and public holidays.
 They are also closed between 2000 and 0000 (midnight).
-There are also some locations that close on Saturdays at 1700 and have shorter operating hours for public holidays.
+Some locations close on Saturdays at 1700 and have shorter operating hours for public holidays.
 If you are heading somewhere more off the beaten track, check ahead of time that you have enough cash and the opening times of an ATM if you need one.

 ATM Fees in Japan – ATM Transaction Limits in Japan